Red House Theater

 The Red House Theater (紅樓劇場 (Hónglóu Jùchǎng)), often called Hong Lo Red Play House, Red Theater, Ximen Honglou or Ximen Red House in English, is a historic theater in Ximending, Wanhua District, Taipei, Taiwan.
 The theater is located at 10 Chengdu Road.

 History

 Built in 1908 during Japanese rule and designed by Japanese architect Kondo Juro, the Red Theater was originally a market building, with its ground floor serving as a department store.
+The site of the Red Theatre was originally an unmarked graveyard.

 From 1945 onwards, the building was used as a theater, housing a troupe performing Peking Opera.
 The theater's many functions throughout the years signify Taiwan's sociopolitical hybridization.

 It was renovated due to a fire in the 2000s.
-From 2007 onwards, the Red Theater has been managed by the Taipei Culture Foundation, which uses the theater as a platform to promote the Cultural and Creative industries and revive the Ximending's community.
+From 2007 onwards, the Red Theater has been managed by the Taipei Culture Foundation, which uses the theater as a platform to promote the Cultural and Creative industries and revive Ximending's community.

 The Red House was listed as a Class III Historical Site in 1997.
 In 2016 the area was subject to an arson attack.